vezeli/cit/README.md

 installation since the command-line interface (CLI) can be executed directly from a script.

-CIT is tested with Python 3.10 and newer versions and has dependencies on third-party packages.
-To install the necessary dependencies, navigate to the project's root directory in a terminal and run the command `python -m pip install -r requirements.txt`.
+CIT is tested with Python 3.10 or later versions and has dependencies on third-party packages.
+To install the necessary dependencies, navigate to the project's root directory within a terminal and execute the command `python -m pip install -r requirements.txt`.

 ### Usage